alemorm/embedded_udp_3phase/README.md

 - `git clone https://github.com/alemorm/embedded_udp_3phase.git ~/`

-- *Optional*: Either compile the code using the VSCode build task using `CTRL + SHIFT + B` or use the pre-compiled binaries provided (ARM v7).
+- *Optional*: Either compile the code using the VSCode build task using `CTRL + SHIFT + B` or use the pre-compiled binaries provided (BCM2709: quad-core ARMv7).

+  - If building the source code, make sure to install cmake (>v3.0) on the Raspberry Pi with:

+    - `sudo apt-get update && sudo apt-get install cmake`

 - SSH to the Raspberry Pi and run the newly created binaries by: